Customer Privacy6 min

-- Compliance with requirements: the legal and contractual requirements for the protection of personal data are adequately implemented and complied with at all times.
+- Compliance with requirements: the legal and contractual requirements for the protection of personal data will be adequately implemented and complied with at all times.

-- Continuous improvement: guidelines, procedures, measures and structures for the protection of personal data follow uniform principles and are continuously further developed and adapted to changing conditions.
+- Continuous improvement: guidelines, procedures, measures, and structures for the protection of personal data will follow uniform principles and be continuously developed and adapted to changing conditions.

 Raising employee awareness

-We are aware that technological advances in IT security cannot always guarantee the security of the entire business environment, as human behavior can affect information security and the associated risks.
+We are aware that technological advances in IT security cannot always guarantee the security of the entire business environment and that human behavior can affect information security and the associated risks.
 Phishing and other social engineering techniques use the human risk factor.
-In the financial year 2019/20, the trend has continued for such attacks, and we are seeing an increase in ransomware in society.
+The trend has continued for such attacks, and we are seeing an increase in ransomware in society.
 Attackers are even using technologies such as artificial intelligence to develop their attack scenarios and make fraudulent e-mails and messages appear more real to the victim.

 However, people can learn to deal with risks in a professional and smart way.
 Raising employee awareness of information security risks is a continuous process that, if done correctly, turns the root of the problem into part of the solution.
-With our information security training programs, in which all our employees must participate, we not only train our employees to recognize suspicious messages, phone calls, and other social engineering tactics; we are also building a culture of cyber security that enables us to manage our risks in a targeted and effective way.
-The training series is made up of four modules: Information Security; Phishing; Social Engineering; and Cyber Security.
+With our information security training programs, in which all our employees must participate, we not only train employees to recognize suspicious messages, phone calls, and other social engineering tactics, we also build a culture of information security awareness that enables us to manage our risks in a targeted and effective way.
+The training series is made up of four modules: Information Security, Phishing, Social Engineering, and Cyber Security.

 We have continued the mitigation of information security risks through Group-wide security training in order to strengthen employee awareness.
-A new eLearning for data protection, which is available in five languages, was completed by around 2600 employees in the financial year 2019/20.
+The eLearning for the four data protection modules was completed by around 5,600 employees in the 2019/20 and 2020/21 financial years.

-We will be publishing four new Directives setting out the internal rules and regulations for data protection early in the financial year 2020/21 and expand the data privacy organization in Norway and Switzerland.
-A reporting process with corresponding key performance indicators (KPIs) is currently being developed in order to provide standardized reports.
-The KPIs will be used to manage, monitor and improve the data protection organization and the DPMS.
-We also plan to expand the scope of our ISO 27001 certification and perform penetration tests to assess potential vulnerabilities in our infrastructure.
+We have published four new directives setting out the internal rules and regulations for data protection early in the financial year 2020/21.
+A reporting process with corresponding key performance indicators (KPIs) has been developed in order to provide standardized reports.
+The KPIs will be used to manage, monitor, and improve the data protection organization and the DPMS.